Recently though, research has shown that loyalty to one chosen language is no longer the trend.

 Yes, they can.
 Polyglot programming can also be achieved through existing frameworks and platforms that allow developers to do more with a familiar language.
 For instance, front-end developers who usually work on the design and UI would now create full-stack applications using only front-end languages through low-code platforms.
 These platforms could also contribute to the growing number of full-stack developers.

 Businesses can benefit significantly from a team of polyglot programmers under their wing.
 Being technology agnostic can make their teams become more creative and pick the right tools for the job.
-This helps make them more efficient, productive, and build better products for the business organization as they go along.
+This helps make them more efficient, productive, and build better products for the business organisation as they go along.

 What are the ways an enterprise can benefit from a team capable of polyglot programming?